DhruvJ22/DhruvJ22.github.io/_pages/projects.md

 <hr style="border:2px solid grey">
 _2018_

-**Description**: A team of 5 collaborated for a semester to make progress with the development of a device that is capable of measuring vibrations on a payload of a suborbital rocket flight for educational purposes.
+**Description**: A team of 5 students collaborated for a semester to make progress with the development of a device that is capable of measuring vibrations on a payload of a suborbital rocket flight for educational purposes.

 **Contribution**: I was the lead programmer and I worked with the team to write a program to obtain and process data from an IMU.
-I had the most experience working with IMUs in the team, so I was chosen to lead the programming effort
+I had the most experience working with IMUs in the team, hence, I was selected to lead the programming effort.

 **Learning**: I learned the basics of I2P and SPI communication protocol to write a code to read and write data to an IMU and a data logger.
 In addition, I realized the design decisions made by previous members of the team.
 I also gained the experience of how to actively participate in a meeting, and lead and collaborate with peers who were much more experienced aerospace students.